Skip to content

 • Au pair contracts are usually for a minimum of 6 months and a maximum of 12 months.

-• If the applicant worked as an Au Pair previously in Germany or changed their visa type from Au pair to another type (for example Ausbildung) they cannot apply for further Au Pair positions in Germany.
-Renewed employment as an Au Pair is not possible, even if the max period of 12 months has not been reached.
+• If the applicant worked as an Au Pair previously in Germany or changed their visa type from Au pair to another type (for example, Ausbildung), they cannot apply for further Au Pair positions in Germany.
+Renewed employment as an Au Pair is not possible, even if the maximum period of 12 months has not been reached.

 • Working hours is max 6 hours per day and 30 hours per week.
 Overtime must be compensated in time.